shangxian1/webapi-project/README.md

 Module Group: L2 <br>
 <br>
 ## Project Title
-MusicCloud <br>
+MusicCloud - A Spotify-Integrated web application <br>
 <br>
 ## Background
 I want to build this web application to allow users to discover new music, search for tracks, view artists and album information, manage their playlists and save their favourite songs.
-By integrating Spotify API with a lyrics API, users can easily discover and explore new music through this web application. <br>
+By integrating Spotify API with Spotify Scraper API, users can easily discover and explore new music through this web application. <br>
 <br>
 ## Key Features
 1. User registration